-2. Mind Bender® (Assignment Segment 1)
+2. Mind Bender®

-Check the Mind Bender® answers from the previous lesson before completing one for this lesson.
+If the Mind Bender® from the previous lesson has not been checked yet, then check the Mind Bender® answers from the previous lesson before completing the next set assigned.
 Mind Bender® answers are in the back of each Mind Bender® book from www.CriticalThinking.com The Critical Thinking Co.
-Do not take a grade for Mind Benders®, but give credit on the assignment records, if using, for attempting to complete the work.
-Do not file checked Mind Benders® in the student's notebook.
+A grade is not taken for Mind Benders® except students are given credit for at least attempting to complete the work the best they can.
+Discard completed and checked Mind Benders®.